barryclark/jekyll-now/_posts/2017-04-02-Fitbit+Strava.md

     file.write(json.dumps(hr))
 ```

 And there you have it!
 A file with today's heart rate stats and datapoints every ~5 seconds.
-(If you want another day or a specific time range [thats posible too](http://python-fitbit.readthedocs.io/en/latest/#fitbit.Fitbit.intraday_time_series).)
+(If you want another day or a specific time range [that's posible too](http://python-fitbit.readthedocs.io/en/latest/#fitbit.Fitbit.intraday_time_series).)

 ## Matching GPX and Heart Rate Data